Mum Planting Guide

 - When you receive your plants, you’ll notice each one is tagged with the variety.
 You can use plant markers to keep them labeled throughout their life, or make it a surprise.
 It’s totally up to you!

-- To get started, you’ll want to grab some pots that are at least twice the size of your root ball.
+- To get started, you’ll want to grab some pots that are at least twice the size of your plug.
 We recommend a quart sized container to begin (you can put them in larger containers when they’re moved outside.)
 You can get some plastic ones from your local garden center or, checkout these from Amazon.

 - Remove the plants from their transport baggies.

 - Fill each container with all purpose potting soil, and plant each mum covering the entire root ball up to the neck of the first leaves.
 Keep all green parts above the soil so they can continue to grow and flourish.
-Note: Some plants may arrive without leaves, or their leaves may fall off or look wilted even after they are planted.
-Not to worry, these tough little mums will surprise you with fresh growth with the proper care.

 - Lightly tamp the soil around the plant to secure it in place keeping in mind initial waterings may wash away the top layer of soil.